zemetia/nyimpen-barang/README.md

 # nyimpen-barang
-this is simple web that can run locally without any back-end very usefull for "anak rantau".. maybe u want to check your stuff
+this is simple web that can run locally without any back-end. very usefull for "anak rantau".. maybe u want to check your stuff